Marvel Tales (comics)

-Marvel Tales is the title of an American comic book series published by Marvel Comics from 1964 to 1994 and a flip magazine series published Marvel Comics by from August 2005 to February 2007.
+Marvel Tales is the title of an American comic book series published by Marvel Comics from 1964 to 1994 and a flip magazine series published Marvel Comics from August 2005 to February 2007.
 Both series primarily reprinted Spider-Man stories.

 Marvel Tales Annual

 In the 1960s, during the Silver Age of Comics, the series Marvel Tales began as a summer special, Marvel Tales Annual, for its first two issues (1964–1965).
 Like typical annuals of the time, these were 25¢ "giants", relative to the typical 12¢ comics of the time.
 In 1966, the series became a bimonthly and later monthly reprint title, featuring Spider-Man stories primarily, from #3–291 (July 1966 – Nov.
 1994).

 The first annual was a 72-page reprint anthology that gathered superhero origin stories from the previous two years, as well as a war comics story.
 An introduction to the Marvel Universe of the time, it contained complete debut stories of Spider-Man, Ant-Man, Iron Man, and Thor, and excerpts of the first appearances of the Hulk, Giant-Man, the red-and-gold-armor version of Iron Man, and the World War II group Sgt.
 Fury and his Howling Commandos.
 It also contained a two-page photo gallery of many of the staff and freelancers, including Dick Ayers, Stan Lee, Don Heck, Jack Kirby, Joe Orlando, Paul Reinman, Sam Rosen, Artie Simek, Flo Steinberg, Chic Stone, Vince Colletta, Nancy Murphy of the subscription department, and college "campus representative" Debby Ackerman, and publisher Martin Goodman.
 Spider-Man co-creator Steve Ditko was conspicuously absent from the staff photos, which historians later cited as evidence of him starting to distance himself from Marvel.
 Comics historian Nick Caputo has noted that "By 1964 the new heroes were an essential part of Marvel's line, with only the western and teen-romance strips remaining.
 The Marvel Tales Annual was an easy way to introduce their top features to a growing audience."
 He also observed that "Marvel Tales Annual # 1 represents an era that is almost inconceivable today, when access to old stories and comics in the form of expensive hardcover editions or trade paperbacks is the standard.
 To many kids the presence of an over-sized comic book on the racks in the spring and summer months represented an adventure of near-mythic proportions."

 The second annual similarly reprinted The X-Men #1 and The Avengers #1, the eight-page origin of Doctor Strange, a non-debut story starring the Hulk, and a standalone, five-page science-fiction story, "A Monster Among Us", from Amazing Adult Fantasy #8.